-According to the Shanghai Environmental Protection Bureau, the average level of PM2.5 in 2014 in Shanghai dropped by 16.1 percent from 2013 levels; from 62 to 52ug/m3.
+According to the Shanghai Environmental Protection Bureau, the annual average concentration of PM2.5 dropped by 16.1% to 52 ug/m3 in 2014 from 62 ug/m3 in 2013.

 This good news, however, was tempered with figures released by China's Environmental Protection Ministry showing that air quality actually worsened in the Yangtze River Delta region, encompassing Shanghai, in the first half of 2014 due to an increase in Ozone levels.

-The first half of 2015 saw a step backwards in the battle against Shanghai air pollution.
+Early 2015 saw a step backwards in the battle against Shanghai air pollution.